LuYeZhan/GTH-Barcelona-ConsoleLu/README.md

 Project submission for the `Global Travel Hackathon in Barcelona, by console.lu team`.

 **Write one sentence explaining what does your project.**
-Our idea is make travelling more accessible for people with special needs.
-For this reason we create Kiwi-them, wich is an app that will connect volunteers with people that needs help to travel.
+Our idea is to make travelling more accessible for people with special needs.
+For this reason we create Kiwi-them, which is an app that will connect volunteers with people that needs help during the trip.

 ![Add a screenshot from your project.
 For example the main website page.](https://raw.githubusercontent.com/Global-Travel-Hackathon/GTH-Location-TeamName/master/screenshots/Global-Travel-Hackathon-image.png)